-- The main place where to discuss Quantum ESPRESSO related issues among users is the email@example.com mailing list.
-Only subscribed users can post: you can subscribe (note that @yahoo.com e-mails do not work any longer) and browse the archives here.
+- The main place where to discuss Quantum ESPRESSO related issues among users is the firstname.lastname@example.org mailing list (note the change).
+Only subscribed users can post: you can subscribe and browse the archives here.
 Searchable archives are available on mail-archive.com.
 Please see the posting guidelines and how to report problems before posting!

 - If you need to contact developers, please send an e-mail to the developers’ mailing list: email@example.com.
-Please use it only for specific technical subjects or for topics that are not appropriate for the general mailing list pw_forum.
+Please use it only for bug reports, for specific technical subjects or for topics that are not appropriate for the users’ mailing list.
 Generic or inappropriate questions will be ignored.
 You can register or browse the archives here.

-Life for subscribers of pw_forum will be easier if everybody complies with the following guidelines:
+Life for mailing list subscribers will be easier if everybody complies with the following guidelines:

 - Before posting, please: browse or search the archives – links are available above.
 Most questions are asked over and over again.
 Also: make an attempt to search the available documentation, notably the FAQ, the General documentation, and the Input Data Description.
 The answer to most questions is already there.